Planning and Development

-The City of Holdfast Bay recognises climate change as the most complex problem of our generation.
-On behalf of its coastal community the City of Holdfast Bay has an immediate responsibility to respond to forecast climate change implications.
+The City of Holdfast Bay recognises that the world is in a state of climate emergency and that all levels of Government have a responsibility to act.
+On behalf of its coastal community, the City of Holdfast Bay has an immediate responsibility to respond to forecast climate change implications.
+One of those responses is to become a carbon neutral organisation by 2030.

 Our climate change response strategies are based on four core areas of activity: